Calsign/APDE/README.md

  - Import contributed libraries, which are dexed upon installation to speed up build times
  - Export sketch as a signed APK file or as an Eclipse-compatible Android project
  - Internal Android Manifest file configuration (sketch permissions, orientation lock, etc.)
+ - Sketch output and exceptions in console by injecting a log broadcaster (may be disabled)
+ - Undo / Redo
  - Add files to sketch's "data" folder
- - A set of examples
+ - A set of examples (more to come soon)
  - Color selector
+ - Change sketch icon wizard
  - Auto format, comment / uncomment, increase / decrease indent
  - Syntax highlighting
  - Automatic saving

 These are a few of the key features, but you will find that there are more in the app.
-There are also a couple of features that aren't yet working:

- - Sketch runtime console / exception error output (this is more complicated than you think it is!)... but AIDE has done it, so it must be possible...

-In addition to the above unimplemented features, I plan to add the following at some point in the future (some more distant than others!):
+I plan to add the following features at some point in the future (some are more distant than others!):

  - Contributed tools
  - Internal documentation
- - Building sketches for release (needs custom key signing)
  - Git integration, possibly even for synchronization across the PDE and APDE if a Git client for the PDE is created
  - Support for JavaScript mode (maybe others... but "standard" mode doesn't make any sense)